The Centre (Saskatoon): Wildwood Mall

 Opened on April 25, 1977, Wildwood Mall (now Centre East) was only the second proper enclosed mall on the east side of Saskatoon.
 Its original anchor tenants were Woolco, a discount department store, and Dominion, a grocery store.
 The closure of Dominion in the 1980s resulted in a series of unsuccessful renovation attempts.
 A food court was added but sat mostly vacant (by this time the larger Circle Park Mall had already established its own food court across the street).
 The remainder of the former Dominion space was initially occupied by a home video rental business (Jumbo Video, which closed after a couple of years), then after 1992 by Pinder's Drugs (later Shopper's Drug Mart; after Shopper's purchased the Pinder's chain there was a period of about a year during which two SDM locations were adjacent to each other, due to there already being one in Circle Park Mall).
 In 1994, Woolco became Wal-Mart, around the time discussions regarding amalgamation with Circle Park Mall began in earnest.
-During the mid-1990s, Wildwood Mall had a large number of vacancies and came close to dead mall territory before the two malls were joined.
-The two movie theatres now situated on the west side of Centre East were built as part of the amalgamation and take up most of the area previously held by Dominion and the later food court/Pinders sites (the section also hosted a Dollarama store until it relocated to Centre West) in summer of 2004 a new Walmart had started construction in nearby Preston Crossing several kilometres North from Centre Mall it had completed & opened in January 2005 after the ‘04 holiday season, in spring 2006 Zellers had re-located from its original west anchor spot to the Walmart outlet and the older Zellers outlet was vacant but left open to foot traffic for the Safeway store (now Co-op) before it was demolished and re-built as a Best Buy in autumn of 2010. in the holiday season of 2012 Zellers closed its doors for the last time before renovation began in winter of 2013 renovation took seven months and Target opened in July 2013 and closed in spring on 2015, in 2016 the west quarter portion of the Target was renovated and opened an Ardene women’s clothing outlet.
+By the mid-1990s, Wildwood Mall had a large number of vacancies and came close to dead mall territory.